ep3p/Sentinel_KQL/Queries/Sentinel Performance/Automation Rules or Log Analytics stopped working/README.md

 #### The assumed steps to set up this use case should be:

 1. Create the "generating" rule, in a disabled state (pay close attention to the rule settings).
-2. Create an Automation Rule that will close incidents from the "generating" rule, in an enabled state.
+2. Create an Automation Rule that will close incidents from the "generating" rule as "Benign Positive", in an enabled state.
 3. Enable the "generating" rule, check the incidents are being automatically closed.
 4. Create the "notification" rule, in an enabled state, and in the settings attach to it the "Microsoft Sentinel Alert"-trigger playbook.
 5. Wait for a malfunction to happen, or disable temporarily the Automation Rule, to check if the notification happens.